Questo contenuto non è disponibile nella lingua selezionata.

 Display outputs for all queries at a specific point in time.

-Hold the mouse cursor on the plot at that point.
-The query outputs will appear in a pop-up box.
+Hover over the plot at the point you are interested in.
+The query outputs appear in a pop-up box.

 Hide the plot.

-In the Developer perspective, the Metrics UI includes some predefined CPU, memory, bandwidth, and network packet queries for the selected project.
-You can also run custom Prometheus Query Language (PromQL) queries for CPU, memory, bandwidth, network packet and application metrics for the project.
+The Metrics UI includes predefined queries, for example, CPU, memory, bandwidth, or network packet.
+These queries are restricted to the selected project.
+You can also run custom Prometheus Query Language (PromQL) queries for the project.

 Prerequisites